renderedtext/semaphore-docs-new/source/docs/docker/setting-up-continuous-integration-for-docker-project.md

 Next, Semaphore will prompt you to choose a platform for your project based on the project analysis.
-If you have `Dockerfile` or `docker-compose.yml` in your project, Semaphore will preselect the platform with Docker support enabled.
+If you have `Dockerfile` or `docker-compose.yml` in your project, Semaphore will preselect the platform with enabled Docker support.
-Click on "Docker" option.
+Click on the "Docker" option.
 You can change the platform later on the project's settings page.

 <img src="/docs/assets/img/adding-new-project/choose-platform-step.png" class="img-responsive img-bordered" alt="Analysis results">